Healthcare & Social Care

 As a Scottish social care employer, you must:

-- Ensure all care workers register with SSSC (or apply within 6 months of starting)
+• Ensure all care workers apply to register with SSSC within 3 months of starting (and are registered within 6 months)

 SSSC can remove workers from the register for misconduct, making them unemployable in social care.
 This provides additional protection but means recruitment checks must verify active registration status.